testingisdocumenting/znai/td-documentation-cli/documentation/synergy-with-testing/REST.md

 # Request and Response Capture

-It helps to understand REST API if there are clear scenarios defined.
+It helps in understanding a REST API if there are clear scenarios defined.
-Showing request used and response received makes your documentation less abstract.
+Showing examples of requests used and responses received makes your documentation less abstract.

-Instead of manually copy&paste the responses back to your documentation consider running tests instead and automatically capture relevant artifacts.
+Instead of manually copy-and-pasting the responses back to your documentation, consider running tests and automatically capturing the relevant artifacts.

 # WebTau

-[WebTau](http://mdoc.app.twosigma.com/webtau/REST/getting-started) is the framework I use to write, run and capture REST tests artifacts.
+[WebTau](http://mdoc.app.twosigma.com/webtau/REST/getting-started) is the framework to write, run, and capture REST tests artifacts.

-The bare minimum test in WebTau looks like this
+The bare minimum test in WebTau looks like this:

 :include-file: examples/rest/restGet.groovy